-Any required documents or information that the family is unable to provide at the interview must be provided within 10 business days of the interview.
+Any required documents or information that the family is unable to provide at the interview must be provided within 10 business days of the interview (Chapter 7 provides details about longer submission deadlines for particular items, including documentation of Social Security numbers and eligible noncitizen status).
 If the family is unable to obtain the information or materials within the required time frame, the family may request an extension.
-If the required documents and information are not provided within the required time frame (plus any extensions), the family will be sent a notice of denial.
+If the required documents and information are not provided within the required time frame (plus any extensions), the family will be sent a notice of denial (see Chapter 3).